TwelveIterationMods/balm-docs/docs/registries/recipe-types.md

 ## Registering Recipe Types

-Recipe types and their related classes can be registered using a `BalmRecipeTypeFactory`.
+Recipe types and their related classes can be registered using a `BalmRecipeTypeRegistrar`.

 ```java
 public class ModRecipeTypes {